 An introduction to basic statistical techniques, including frequency distributions, averages, data analysis, samplings, tests of hypothesis, linear regression, chi-square tests, and related areas in probability theory.
-Prerequisite: MAT 101 College Algebra.
+Prerequisites: Two years of high school algebra and required proficiency store of 21 or better on the math portion of the ACT or proficiency score on the ACCUPLACER.
+Enhanced sections: Students not meeting the stated prerequisite must register for an enhanced section, MAT 235E Introductory Statistics, that includes a mandatory math workshop.

 MAT 240.
-Discrete Mathematics, 3 hours, Sp.
+Discrete Mathematics.
+3 hours.
+Sp.